C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 <li> 8th place HEXA OSINT CTF V2 2023 Team CogitOSINT Ergo Sum [Sopra Steria]- 116 Teams participated.
 <li> Participated in the 2022 DefCon https://defcon.org Trace Labs OSINT CTF, Las Vegas, USA (7th Place with The Osint Unit)
 <li> Participated Solo in the RACTF - Digital Overdose 2022 Conference CTF (Teams of 4 players), 27th place out of over 450 teams</li>
+      <li> Featured in the <a href=https://github.com/jakecreps> Jake Creps</a> OSINT Newsletter in relation to a new Google Chat Technique found
 <li> Featured in <a href=https://sector035.nl/articles/2022-35>Week in OSINT 2022-35</a> by <a href=https://twitter.com/Sector035>@Sector035</a> [Archived on WayBack Machine] <a/></li>
 <li> Featured again in relation to Masto OSINT tool in <a href=https://sector035.nl/articles/2022-45>Week in OSINT 2022-45</a> [Archived on WayBack Machine] <a/></li>
 <li> Mentioned in the resources of <a href=https://github.com/WebBreacher> @WebBreacher</a> at the 2022 DEFCON30 | Recon Village: